fonttools/pyclipper/README.md

 # How to use

-This wrapper library tries to follow naming convention of the original library but in a python way - lowercase and underscores:
+This wrapper library tries to follow naming conventions of the original library.

-- `ClipperLib` namespace is represented by `pyclipper` module,
+- `ClipperLib` namespace is represented by the `pyclipper` module,
 - classes `Clipper` and `ClipperOffset` -> `Pyclipper` and `Pyclipper` and `PyclipperOffset`,
-- `Clipper.Execute` becomes `Pyclipper.execute`,
-- `SimplifyPolygons` becomes `simplify_polygons`,
-- when Clipper is overloading functions with the same number of parameters but different types (eg. `Clipper.Execute`, one function returns polygon the other polytree) that becomes `Pyclipper.execute` and `Pyclipper.execute2`.
+- when Clipper is overloading functions with different number of parameters or different types (eg. `Clipper.Execute`, one function fills a list of paths the other PolyTree) that becomes `Pyclipper.Execute` and `Pyclipper.Execute2`.

 Basic example (based on [Angus Johnson's Clipper library](http://www.angusj.com/delphi/clipper.php)):